101 Cooking For Two

 Pro Tips:

-1. ½ cup of onion is one small or half a medium.
-See the post about onion sizes.
+1. ½ cup of chopped onion = one small or half a medium onion.

-5. It reheats well in a microwave when cut into slices but is also good cold for sandwiches.
+4. Reheats well in the microwave when sliced; also great cold for sandwiches.

 Your Own Private Notes